-The motion to reject the amendments to Chapter 40.6, Chronic Wasting Disease was made by Commissioner Jordan and seconded by Commissioner Oates.
-The motion passed.
+The motion to reject the amendments to Chapter 40.6, Chronic Wasting Disease passed.

 b) Chapter 51, Entry Requirements, and Chapter 60, Scrapie

 Amendments were proposed to Chapter 51, Entry Requirements and Chapter 60, Scrapie, due to a request for change, in an effort to clarify existing rules and make every effort to continue to control incidents of scrapie.
 The amendment would require that female breeding sheep and crossbred female breeding sheep entering Texas, apart from hair sheep, would need to originate from an USDA Export Certified Flock or have documentation the animals are of the genotype RR at codon 171 or AA at codon 136 and QR at codon 171.